 This page describes how to use CPU utilization metrics and charts, along with other introspection tools, to investigate high CPU usage in your database.

-The Cloud Console provides several monitoring tools for Cloud Spanner, allowing you to see the status of the most essential metrics for your instance.
-One of these charts is CPU utilization - high priority.
-The chart shows you CPU utilization of high-priority tasks against the recommended maximum CPU usage for both single-region and multi- region instances.
-There are two types of tasks; user tasks, such as reads and writes, and system tasks, such as performing backups and compaction.
+The Google Cloud console provides several monitoring tools for Spanner, allowing you to see the status of the most essential metrics for your instance.
+One of these is a chart called CPU utilization - Total.
+This chart shows you the total CPU utilization, as a percentage of the instance's CPU resources, broken down by task priority and operation type.
+There are two types of tasks: user tasks, such as reads and writes, and system tasks, which covers automated background tasks like compaction and index backfilling.

-Figure 1 shows an example of the CPU utilization by high priority chart.
+Figure 1 shows an example of the CPU utilization - Total chart.

 Figure 1.
-CPU utilization by high priority chart in the Monitoring dashboard in Cloud Console.
+CPU utilization - total chart in the Monitoring dashboard in Google Cloud console.

-The CPU utilization - high priority chart in Figure 1 showed us that high priority user tasks are the cause of higher CPU usage.
+The CPU utilization - Total chart in Figure 1 shows that high-priority user tasks are the cause of higher CPU usage.

-Next, we'll examine the CPU Utilization by operation type metric by creating a chart using the Cloud Monitoring metrics explorer.
-This chart will show us CPU utilization broken down by high-priority, user-initiated, operations.
+Next, you'll examine the CPU Utilization by operation type chart in Cloud console.
+This chart shows the CPU utilization broken down by high-, medium-, and low-priority user-initiated operations.

 What is a user-initiated operation?